angrymine27/Tic-Tac-Toe-in-C/README.md

 # Tic-Tac-Toe-in-C
-In this repository we are making the Tic Tac Toe game using C language C language concepts that using in this game:-
+In this repository we are making the Tic Tac Toe game using C language.

+C language concepts that using in this game:-
 1. Functions
 2. Loops